Kessler Foundation Inc

 - Social ventures addressing the employment gap between people with and without disabilities

-- Work-readiness training programs
+- Work-readiness training programmes

 - Projects addressing the intersection of race, class, gender, disability, and poverty within employment frameworks